wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **M:**&ensp;The happiness you can think of and long for, is mere physical or mental satisfaction.
 Such sensory or mental pleasure is not the real, the absolute happiness.

-**Q:**&ensp;Even sensory and mental pleasures and the general sense of well-being which arises with physical and mental health, must have their roots in reälity.
+**Q:**&ensp;Even sensory and mental pleasures and the general sense of well-beïng which arises with physical and mental health, must have their roots in reälity.

 **M:**&ensp;They have their roots in imagination.
 A man who is given a stone and assured that it is a priceless diamond will be mightily pleased until he realises his mistake; in the same way pleasures lose their tang and pains their barb when the self is known.
 Both are seen as they are — conditional responses, mere reäctions, plain attractions and repulsions, based on memories or preconceptions.
 Usually pleasure and pain are experienced when expected.
 It is all a matter of acquired habits and convictions.

 **Q:**&ensp;Well, pleasure may be imaginary.
 But pain is real.

 **M:**&ensp;Pain and pleasure go always together.
 Freedom from one means freedom from both.
 If you do not care for pleasure, you will not be afraid of pain.
 But there is happiness which is neither, which is completely beyond.
 The happiness you know is describable and measurable.
 It is objective, so to say.
 But the objective cannot be your own.
 It would be a grievous mistake to identify yourself with something external.
 This churning up of levels leads nowhere.
 Reälity is beyond the subjective and objective, beyond all levels, beyond every distinction.
 Most definitely it is not their origin, source or root.
-These come from ignorance of reälity, not from reälity itself, which is indescribable, beyond being and not-being.
+These come from ignorance of reälity, not from reälity itself, which is indescribable, beyond beïng and not-beïng.

 **Q:**&ensp;Many teachers have I followed and studied many doctrines, yet none gave me what I wanted.

 **M:**&ensp;The desire to find the self will be surely fulfilled, provided you want nothing else.
 But you must be honest with yourself and really want nothing else.
-If in the meantime you want many other things and are engaged in their pursuit, your main purpose may be delayed until you grow wiser and cease being torn between contradictory urges.
+If in the meantime you want many other things and are engaged in their pursuit, your main purpose may be delayed until you grow wiser and cease beïng torn between contradictory urges.
 Go within, without swerving, without ever looking outward.

 **Q:**&ensp;But my desires and fears are still there.